-Esteves has over 15 years of military service and has completed 3 combat tours: once in the Horn of Africa and two tours in Afghanistan.
+Esteves has over 19 years of military service and has completed 3 combat tours: once in the Horn of Africa and two tours in Afghanistan.
 He first enlisted in the Guam Army National Guard in 2000 as an Intelligence Analyst and subsequently received his commission in 2007 through the Officer Candidate School program.
-Throughout his career as an officer, he has served in a numerous positions of authority and responsibility to include: Platoon Leader, 1-294th Infantry Regiment; Security Forces Platoon Leader, Provincial Reconstruction Team Farah; Platoon Leader (Mortar Platoon), 1-294 IN Regt; S2 (Intelligence Officer), Combine Security Transition Command/NATO Training Mission-Afghanistan; Assistant Operations Officer, 1-294 IN Regt; and Company Commander, A/1-294 IN Regt; and S3 (Operations Officer), 105th Troop Command.
+Throughout his career as an officer, he has served in numerous positions of authority and responsibility to include: Platoon Leader, 1-294th Infantry Regiment; Security Forces Platoon Leader, Provincial Reconstruction Team Farah; Platoon Leader (Mortar Platoon), 1-294 IN Regt; S2 (Intelligence Officer), Combine Security Transition Command/NATO Training Mission-Afghanistan; Assistant Operations Officer, 1-294 IN Regt; Company Commander, A/1-294 IN Regt; and S3 (Operations Officer), 105th Troop Command.

-Despite having an extensive military background, Esteves also worked for over a decade in the private sector.
-His last job before entering the public sector was as a Quality Control Monitor at DZSP-21, a Government contractor specializing in base operations support and a small business owner in the heavy equipment industry.
+Despite having an extensive military background, Esteves also worked in the private sector for over decade.
+His job before entering the public sector was as a Quality Control Monitor at DZSP-21, a Government contractor specializing in base operations support and a small business owner in the heavy equipment industry.

-Esteves’ awards and decorations include: Afghanistan Campaign Medal w/3 Campaign Stars, Bronze Star Medal (2nd Award), Joint Service Commendation Medal, Army Commendation Medal, Army Achievement Medal, Navy and Marine Corp Achievement Medal, Army Good Conduct Medal, Army Reserve Component Achievement Medal, National Defense Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Non-Commissioned Officer Professional Development Ribbon, Army Service Ribbon, Overseas Service Ribbon (3rd Award), Army Reserve Component Overseas Training Ribbon (3rd Award), Armed Forces Reserve Medal w/ “M” device, NATO Medal w/ “ISAF” clasp, Guam Commendation Medal, and the Combat Infantryman Badge.
+Esteves’ military awards and decorations include: Bronze Star Medal (2nd Award), Joint Service Commendation Medal, Army Commendation Medal, Army Achievement Medal, Navy and Marine Corp Achievement Medal, Army Good Conduct Medal, Army Reserve Component Achievement Medal, Afghanistan Campaign Medal w/3 Campaign Stars, National Defense Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Non-Commissioned Officer Professional Development Ribbon, Army Service Ribbon, Overseas Service Ribbon (3rd Award), Army Reserve Component Overseas Training Ribbon (3rd Award), Armed Forces Reserve Medal w/ “M” device, NATO Medal w/ “ISAF” clasp, Guam Commendation Medal, and the Combat Infantryman Badge.

-Esteves is a member of the following professional organizations: Golden Key International Honour Society; Pi Gamma Mu International Honor Society; Society for Human Resources Management; National Emergency Management Association; National Guard Association of the United States (Lifetime Member); National Guard Association of Guam (Lifetime Member).
+Esteves is a member of the following organizations: Guam Young Professionals, Golden Key International Honour Society; Pi Gamma Mu International Honor Society; Alpha Phi Sigma; National Emergency Management Association; National Guard Association of the United States (Lifetime Member); and the National Guard Association of Guam (Lifetime Member).